Claude Pepper: Career

 Pepper taught law at the University of Arkansas (where his students included J. William Fulbright) and then moved to Perry, Florida, where he opened a law practice.
 Pepper was a member of the Florida Democratic Party's executive committee from 1928 to 1929.

 He was elected to the Florida House of Representatives in 1928 and served from 1929 to 1931.
 During his term, Pepper served as chairman of the House's Committee on Constitutional Amendments.
 In response to the Great Depression, Governor Doyle E. Carlton proposed austerity measures including layoffs of state employees and large tax cuts.
 Pepper was among those who opposed Carlton's program, and popular support was with Carlton, so Pepper was among many legislators who lost when they ran for renomination in 1930.

-After being defeated for reelection, Pepper moved his law practice to Tallahassee, the state capital.
+After being defeated for renomination, Pepper moved his law practice to Tallahassee, the state capital.
 In 1931, he met Mildred Webster outside the governor's office.
 They began dating, and they married in St. Petersburg on December 29, 1936.
 They remained married until her death in 1979, and had no children.